 Source: 1 MLN Bathroom Tile Ideas

+Thanks to these materials’ level of waterproofing, all three are great bathroom floor options.
 In addition to its waterproof nature and timeless good looks, natural stone tile bathroom flooring is loved for its long lifespan.
-With proper maintenance, it can last a lifetime.
+With proper maintenance, natural stone flooring can last a lifetime.

 9. Concrete Bathroom Flooring

 Concrete flooring gives your bathroom a unique, modern, and industrial look.
 Concrete acts as both the structural floor and its finished top layer.
 Its single-material design makes concrete a cost-effective and eco-friendly flooring choice.

 Concrete bathroom flooring is also notable for its strength and durability.
 It’s completely water-resistant and very hard to scratch, stain, and otherwise damage.
 The biggest downside to concrete as a bathroom flooring option is that it is difficult and expensive to replace.

 If one part is damaged, usually the entire slab must be replaced.
 On the other hand, you can simply lay a different flooring material over your concrete flooring if the damage is minor.
 You can even lay a different material down if you simply grow tired of concrete one day.

 There are not many other bathroom flooring materials that make this possible.
 Finally, concrete flooring that utilizes recycled glass, porcelain, and certain aggregates for an even more unique look and increased eco-friendliness is available to consumers.